-Stephen provides trusted advice to clients on a wide range of labour and employment issues.
+Stephen is a co-chair of the employment practice group.
+He provides trusted advice to clients on a wide range of labour and employment issues.
 His practice covers all aspects of the employment relations from hiring to firing.
 He prides himself on providing practical answers to complicated questions.

 Stephen has advised clients on a range of human resource matters including employment contracts, workplace policies, grievances and arbitrations, employee discipline, and terminations.
 He has provided strategic advice to vendors and purchasers of businesses in Alberta in order to manage transactional employee issues.
 He has acted as counsel in litigation concerning wrongful dismissal, human rights, employment standards, and labour arbitrations.
 He has represented individuals, small business, large national corporations and everything in between.